 This Spring Theme I Spy Board Game set is a huge hit with the kids!!
 Originally created for preschoolers and special needs students who are working on matching skills and visual discrimination and scanning, this game is loved by preschoolers, kindergarteners, early elementary students and even tweens (crazy, I know)!

-This I Spy Board Game is part of the I Spy "Flip" Board Game Growing Bundle.
+This I Spy Board Game is part of the I Spy "Flip" Board Game Bundle.
 Buy the bundle and SAVE!!

 It's a race to see who can spy their image first with this fun I Spy board game.

 Students are dealt an equal number of cards which lay face down on the table.
 For each round, kids flip their top card over at the same time and then search the I Spy board to find the picture on their I Spy card.